Post: AI vs. Traditional Employee Retention in Retail (2026): Which Cuts Turnover Faster?

 Personalization Role-based or tenure-based blanket programs Individual risk scores + driver-specific intervention recommendations

-Primary Cost Driver HR headcount to run programs + replacement costs Platform + integration infrastructure + data quality investment
+Primary Cost Driver HR headcount to run programs + ongoing replacement costs Platform + integration infrastructure + data quality investment

 Turnover Rate Impact Marginal (2–5% reduction in best-case programs) Significant (15–22% reduction when implemented with clean data)